Potato 2.1: Instance Display, Visual AI, and Span Linking

 classification: false

-For video tasks, visual AI adds scene detection (identifying scene boundaries and suggesting temporal segments), keyframe detection (finding significant moments), and object tracking (suggesting positions across frames).
+On video tasks, visual AI adds scene detection (it finds scene boundaries and suggests temporal segments), keyframe detection (it picks out significant moments), and object tracking (it suggests where an object sits across frames).

 ai_support: